 Open Monuments Day 2017 in Rotterdam: Churches, Shelters and Other Heritage

 On 9 and 10 September, doors opened that usually stay closed.
-Although the name is still singular, Open Monuments Day now covers the entire second weekend of September.
-Over the years, I’ve seen many Rotterdam monuments during those days.
+It was Nationale Heritage Day, or as we call it in the Netherlands: Open Monuments Day.
+Although the name is still singular, the event now covers the entire second weekend of September.
+Over the years, I’ve seen a lot of Rotterdam heritage during those days.
 But fortunately, the program offers new surprises every year.
 And sometimes it’s fun to revisit a monument as well.

 Much of the building has been refurbished, in a modern and very tasteful style.
 But fortunately the period rooms on the ground floor are still there:

 Of course, I had also been to the Town Hall before, to get a new passport or to vote.
 During Open Monuments Day we were given a tour through a number of rooms that are habitually not accessible, like the wedding hall and the office of the mayor.
-And the Citizen Hall, which is famous for Feyenoord’s honorings, but on those occasions it not that obvious that it’s such a great space:
+And the Citizen Hall, which is famous for Feyenoord‘s honorings.
+But on those occasions it is not that obvious that it’s such a great space:

 Our visit to the shelter was a claustrophobic experience.
 The space is about 2 by 7 meters and could accommodate about 50 people for two days during and after a nuclear attack.
 To be honest, I thought it was already pretty cramped with about 30 visitors.
-Even though we were only there for fifteen minutes, the poop bucket was not in use and the world as we knew it most likely still existed.
+Even though we were only there for fifteen minutes and the poop bucket had not to be used.
+And the world as we knew it most likely still existed.

 Churches are hard to avoid during Open Monuments Day.
 When a violent thunderstorm struck the city we found refuge in the Steiger Church.
 Located right in the center of Rotterdam on a stone’s throw away from the High Street.
 A church from the post-war reconstruction era and therefore with a relatively austere interior, but with a beautiful stained glass front facade.
 When I look at the picture, I wish I’d pushed those two chairs in front away.
 But maybe a little Photoshopping can do the job.